KittyGiraudel/site/_posts/2013-09-03-use-lengths-not-strings.md

 Same problem with any function requiring a number (lengths are numbers in Sass) like `abs()`, `ceil()`, `floor()`, `min()`… Even worse!
 The `unit()` function will also fail to return the unit.

-This is because **there is no unit** since it's now a string.
+This is because **there is no unit** since it’s now a string.
 When you append a string (in this case _em_) to a number (_13.37_), you implicitly cast it into a string.

-Indeed, if you check the type of your variable with the `type-of()` function, you'll see it's not a number but a string.
+Indeed, if you check the type of your variable with the `type-of()` function, you’ll see it’s not a number but a string.

 ```scss
 type-of($length); // string